Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Data

 We generated mock observations for the TNG galaxies following the \citet{margalef-bentabolGalaxyMergerChallenge2024} methodology.
-We prepared the mock VIS \IE-band observations, at the same pixel resolution of \ang{;;0.1}, as follows. \begin{enumerate} \item Each stellar particle contributes to the galaxy's SED, determined by its mass, age, and metallicity.
+We prepared the mock VIS \IE-band observations, at the same pixel resolution of \ang{;;0.1}, as follows: \begin{enumerate} \item Each stellar particle contributes to the galaxy's SED, determined by its mass, age, and metallicity.
 These SEDs are derived from the stellar population synthesis models of \citet{bruzualStellarPopulationSynthesis2003}.
 The summed SED was passed through the VIS filter to generate a smoothed 2D projected map \citep{rodriguez-gomezMergerRateGalaxies2015a}.
-The image is then cropped to $8\arcsec \times 8\arcsec$, corresponding to approximately $50\,\mathrm{kpc} \times 50\,\mathrm{kpc}$ in the relevant redshift range, matching the size used for the \Euclid galaxy images. \item Each image was convolved with a VIS PSF, randomly chosen to account for the spatial variation of the PSF across the field of view. \item Poisson noise was added to each image to simulate the statistical variation in photon emission from sources over time. \item To ensure realistic merger classifications, it is essential to include observational effects \citep[e.g.,][]{huertas-companyHubbleSequence02019, rodriguez-gomezMergerRateGalaxies2015a}.
+The image is then cropped to $8\arcsec \times 8\arcsec$, corresponding to approximately $50\,\mathrm{kpc} \times 50\,\mathrm{kpc}$ in the relevant redshift range, matching the size used for the \Euclid galaxy images.

+\item Each image was convolved with a VIS PSF, randomly chosen to account for the spatial variation of the PSF across the field of view. \item Poisson noise was added to each image to simulate the statistical variation in photon emission from sources over time.

+\item To ensure realistic merger classifications, it was essential to include observational effects \citep[e.g.,][]{huertas-companyHubbleSequence02019, rodriguez-gomezMergerRateGalaxies2015a}.
 We injected the TNG galaxies into actual \Euclid sky cutouts of $8\arcsec \times 8\arcsec$.
 To prepare the sky cutouts, we generated random coordinates within the area covered by \citetalias{Q1cite} data.
 We controlled the segmentation map for each coordinate, ensuring that within a $9\arcsec \times 9\arcsec$ box, all pixels were set to zero\footnote{This constraint ensures that there are no detected sources or artefacts in each image pixel.
 The $9\arcsec$ radius is derived from the estimated source density of the EDFs.}.
 When creating the cutouts, we controlled that there were no invalid pixels ({\tt NaN} values) and that the selected coordinates allowed for a perfectly square cutout without intersecting the edge of a tile. \end{enumerate}

 To create a training sample that accounts for possible AGN, we added a central point source to the host galaxies.
 The central source intensity can be defined in relation to the host galaxy flux, given the PSF fraction ($f_{\rm{PSF}}$):